CoderOfBlaviken/hello-world/README.md

 # hello-world
 My testing repository.
-Trying to understand all those pull requests to join hackathon.
+Trying to understand all those pull requests to join a hackathon.